-10.0 Assurance
+9.0 Assurance

-The importance of assuring sustainability related financial disclosures cannot be overemphasised.
-The assurance roadmap is designed in such a way that we progress from limited to reasonable assurance and from requiring assurance on some parts of the standard to requiring full assurance on all the standards.
+The importance of assuring sustainability-related financial disclosures cannot be overemphasized.
+The assurance roadmap is designed in such a way that there is progress from limited to reasonable assurance and from requiring assurance/verification on some aspects of the disclosures to requiring full reasonable assurance on all the disclosure requirements.
 Entities that already obtain some form of assurance on their sustainability disclosures should be encouraged to continue and ensure they do not deviate from the provisions of the assurance roadmap.
+Reporting entities are also allowed but not mandated to require a higher level of assurance than those required at various phases of the roadmap.
+(For example, an entity may require limited assurance during a period where no assurance is required and reasonable assurance during period of limited assurance).

-• 10.1 Assurance Standard
+a.
+Assurance Standard

-Assurance will be based on ISAA 5000 currently being developed by the International Auditing and Assurance Standards Board (IAASB) to address both limited and reasonable assurance.
+Assurance will be based on ISAA 5000 (Proposed International Standard on Sustainability Assurance 5000, General Requirements for Sustainability Assurance Engagements) currently being developed by the International Auditing and Assurance Standards Board (IAASB) to address both limited and reasonable assurance.
 The standard is expected to become available before the end of 2024.
+Presently, in use and widely too, are accounting standards such as International Standards on Engagement 3000 and 3402.
+Therefore, transition to ISAA 5000 will be communicated once it becomes effective.

-• 10.2 Licensing of Sustainability Assurance providers
+b.
+Licensing of Sustainability Assurance Providers

-Assurance is expected to be carried out by a qualified and experienced independent provider.
-Providers of assurance for sustainability-related disclosures would be required to be independent from the entity being audited.
+Assurance/verification of sustainability disclosures is expected to be carried out by a qualified and experienced independent provider.
+Providers of assurance for sustainability-related disclosures would be required to be independent of the entity being audited in accordance with the International Ethics Standards Board for Accountants (IESBA) code.
 The assurance providers will be expected to possess requisite professional qualifications and knowledge of assurance processes as may be required by the FRC.

-Due to the technical and sophisticated nature of the assurance required, it will not be unusual to find professionals who may not possess the skills or technical expertise to assure certain elements of sustainability related information.
-In this case, arrangements for delegation to third-party assurance providers will be permitted.
+Due to the technical and sophisticated nature of the assurance required, it will not be unusual to find professionals who may not possess the skills or technical expertise to assure/verify certain elements of sustainability related information.
 All professionals involved in assuring sustainability related financial disclosures will be required to be registered with the FRC.

-• 10.3 The Assurance Roadmap
+c.
+The Assurance Roadmap